jmorph99-new/AIClassify/readme.md

 Special Cases

-groupid:-1 - Centroids with no members
+groupid:-1 - Centroids with no members.
-groupid:-2 - Files that could not be processed
+groupid:-2 - Files that could not be processed.

 In these cases the second and third columns are identical